ksivamuthu/couchbase-mobile-portal/md-docs/_20/guides/couchbase-lite/native-api/replication/java.md

 ## Replication Status

-The `replication.status.activity` property can be used to check the status of a replication.
+The `replication.Status.Activity` property can be used to check the status of a replication.
 For example, when the replication is actively transferring data and when it has stopped.

+[//]:

 ```java
 replication.addChangeListener(new ReplicatorChangeListener() {